 50. What is cardiogenic shock?

-Left ventricular failing as a pump.
+Left ventricular failure to pump.

 51. What pressure is closest to the left ventricle?